Iron Age Greek migrations

+Greek settlements in western Asia Minor, Ionian area in green.

 The Iron Age Greek migrations occurred from the middle of the 11th century to the end of the 9th century BCE (the Greek Dark Ages).
 The movements resulted in the settlement of the Aegean islands, Cyprus, Crete, and the western coast of Asia Minor.
 New cities were founded which afterwards became centers of Greek civilization.
 Tribal groups migrated in consecutive waves known as the Aeolic, Ionian, Doric, and Achaean (Arcadian) migrations.

 Compared to the Greek colonisations of the Archaic period, the Iron Age Migrations were more ad hoc affairs, rather than being a planned settlement organised by a mother city.
 They are also less well-documented historically.
 In folk histories, they are often said to have been led by legendary leaders, such as Hercules or Orestes.

 Movements within mainland Greece

 Establishment of Dorians within Central Greece

 During the 13th century BCE the Dorians, probably originating from the regions of Epirus and southern Macedonia, moved farther south into Central Greece, with a centre of power in Doris.
 The Dorians knew ironworking, which was a new technology during this period, and rapidly grew into a great power.
 The Dorians then expanded further into the regions inhabited by the Aetolians and the Locrians.

 According to Herodotus, the Dorians displaced the previous inhabitants, called the Dryopes, and the Dryopes then fled to Euboea, the islands of the Cyclades, and to southern Argolis.
 In Euboea they set up a state in Carystus while in southern Argolis they founded the cities of Hermione, Asine, Heiones and Mases.
 This movement of the Dryopes was the first meaningful one in the region of Southern Greece in the shift from the Bronze Age to the Iron Age.